searchblox/drupal-searchblox/README.md

 Now upload this zip file.
 * When the install is complete you will see the link below as `Enable newly added modules`.
 Click here to enable the module.
 Search `SearchBlox` in your list on modules check it and click install on the end of the page.
 This will enable the module.
 * Once the module is installed.
 Again naviagte to `Searchblox` in the list on modules, click the toggle icon shown next to this `SearchBlox Search Plugin`, you will find a menu named `help`.
 Click on this menu and It will guide you how to configure this module OR visit this URL `admin/help/searchblox`

+    ##### Frontend Search
+    * To display SearchBlox frontend search UI on your page.
+In the admin Navigate to  `Structure->Block layout->Content-> Place Block`
+    * Now in the popup search `SearchBlox Search` and click place block
+    * This will add the SearchBlox frontend UI search to your site's content area.